 - Go to a designated area if directed to do so.

 Note: A variety of other critical incidents require ongoing communication and updates but no immediate action by the majority of the campus community.
 In these situations, the College will provide regular updates as appropriate using the emergency information sources listed above.
-For non-critical incidents such as weather extremes and minor power outages, the College will provide regular updates as appropriate by email, phone trees, etc.
+For non-critical incidents such as weather extremes and minor power outages, the College will provide regular updates as appropriate by email, E2 Campus, phone trees, etc.